SuA0409/ShowRoom/README.md

   Put the weight file into the __generate2d/discriminator/weight__

-  ※If running on Colab, you must enable GPU.
+  ※ If running on Colab, you must enable GPU.

     python demo/generator_2d_demo.py